Car Maintenance Tips: Explaining Different Types of Engine Oil

 Synthetic engine oil costs two to four times as much as conventional oil, but it’s better in the long run for your engine.
 In terms of the life of your car, the money you spend on synthetic motor oil could pay for itself in lower maintenance costs by preventing major problems later on.
 Synthetic oil starts with a base of highly refined conventional oil combined with powder additives and a carrier oil that distributes the additives evenly throughout your engine.

 Synthetic blend motor oil combines conventional oil with a synthetic type.
 This gives drivers a lower-cost alternative to full synthetic motor oils while having a higher grade than conventional varieties.

-Regular car maintenance helps your vehicle last longer and prevent major problems later.
 The quick lube department at Thompson Sales can take care of your oil changes in short order and without an appointment.
 Contact Thompson Sales’ service department or call (417) 763-6811 for more details.